 The SAPS Coding Guide (February 2019) applies to actuarial consultancies and others contributing data to the self-administered pension scheme mortality investigation.

 The “CMI postcode mapping tool”, enables data contributors to provide non-personal indicators of socio-economic status.
 These indicators are being sought for the Annuities, Assurances, Income Protection and SAPS investigations.
 Information about its construction and use can be found in the CMI postcode mapping tool user guide.

 The tool is provided in a zipped folder but is nonetheless a very large file; if you have any issues accessing the file, please email email@example.com.

 Terms and conditions for data submission

-Read the Terms and Conditions under which CMI Limited accepts and processes data submissions; these apply to data submitted on or after 25 May 2018.
-These Terms and Conditions have been amended to reflect the implementation of the General Data Protection Regulation (GDPR) in May.
+Read the Terms and Conditions under which CMI Limited accepts and processes data submissions; these apply to data submitted on or after 1 March 2021.

 Additional details of how CMI processes and handles the data it receives are set out in our Data Handling Protocols, which are available to all organisations that contribute data to the CMI, or are considering doing so.
 Please email firstname.lastname@example.org if you would like to receive a copy of the Data Handling Protocols.